 Period reservations are needed for

-• between May 26 and September 11, 2023 for the West Entrance to the Going to the Sun Road and North Fork area.
+The ticketed vehicle entry system will be in place between June 13 and September 28, 2025 for the West Entrance to the Going to the Sun Road and North Fork area.
 Both these areas are on the west side of the park.

 How to get entry tickets/ make reservations